Renovated library set to open in January 2024

-The UVA Library is pleased to open the renovated library to the public on January 8, 2024.
-While books and materials will continue to be moved into the space through the spring semester, we welcome students, faculty, staff, and community members to come experience the new, beautiful space starting in January.
+The UVA Library was pleased to open the renovated Edgar Shannon Library (formerly "Alderman Library") in January, 2024.
+While books and materials will continue to be moved into the space through the spring semester, we welcome students, faculty, staff, and community members to come experience the new, beautiful space.

 Save the date!
 On April 4, 2024, we hope you’ll join us for a Grand Opening event, details to come.